abiosoft/caddyserver.com/content/docs/cli.md

 #### -pidfile <span class="auto-recommend">AUTO</span>

 The pidfile to write.
 Used with automated environments.
 Caddy will write a file containing the current process ID.

+#### -plugins

+Lists the plugins registered with Caddy.
+Caddy will terminate after printing; it will not serve sites.

 #### -port